Use Kalshi promo code 'SBR' for bonus.

 Who should use Kalshi?

-Kalshi is a good fit for sports bettors in restricted states, as well as anyone looking for an alternative to traditional sportsbooks with more action tied to politics, economics, crypto, finance, and other real-world events.
+Kalshi is a good fit for sports bettors in states without legal, licensed sports betting, as well as anyone looking for an alternative to traditional sportsbooks, with more action tied to politics, economics, crypto, finance, and other real-world events.
 If you’re used to following news and trends beyond sports, Kalshi opens up a much broader range of opportunities.

 The ability to exit positions early is also appealing.
 Selling contracts at any time can feel more efficient than relying on fixed cash-out offers or chasing arbitrage opportunities across multiple sportsbooks.